Mill Park - South

 Mill Park - South has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified nine projects likely impacting the area.
-Key projects include Mill Park Place Framework, Tram Route 86 Extension, The Stables Kindergarten Redevelopment, and Peter Hopper Lake Revitalisation.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified ten projects likely to impact the region.
+Notable ones include Mill Park Place Framework, Tram Route 86 Extension, The Stables Kindergarten Redevelopment, and Peter Hopper Lake Revitalisation.
 Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.